networknt/light-doc/content/tutorial/bot/light-portal-local.md

 reviewed: true
 ---

-light-portal contains too many independent microservices, and it is very tedious to build them one by one.
+The light-portal contains too many independent microservices, and it is very tedious to build them one by one.
 To make the developer's life easier, we have created a light-bot develop-build config in the [light-config-test][] repository.

 Before using light-bot, you need to build it locally by following [build light-bot][] tutorial.

-Once you have light-bot built inside network workspace, the next step is to build light-portal with the command line tool provided by light-bot.
+Once you have light-bot built inside `~/networknt` workspace, the next step is to build light-portal with the command line tool provided by light-bot.

 First, let's check out the light-config-test repository which contains vary configuration folders for different builds used by light-bot.